Yandex Cloud

 • How to delete the resources you created

-To create a virtual machine with automatic linking to a Cloud Backup policy:
+To create a virtual machine automatically associated with a Cloud Backup policy:

 If you no longer need the resources you created, delete them.